 - Make a cumulative 2.50 GPA for all courses in grades 9-12.

 - Make a cumulative 2.50 GPA or better in the 17-unit OK Promise core curriculum.2

 - Meet with a teacher, counselor or principal to go over your schoolwork and records.

 - Apply for other financial aid during your senior year of high school.

 - Take part in Oklahoma's Promise activities that will prepare you for college.

 - For students applying for the program in 2007-08 and thereafter, the student must be a U.S. citizen or lawfully present in the United States at the time they enroll in college in order to receive the scholarship.

-1Special income provisions apply to children adopted from certain court-ordered custody and children in the custody of court-appointed legal guardians.
+1Special income provisions may apply to children adopted from certain court-ordered custody and children in the custody of court-appointed legal guardians, families receiving Social Security disability and death benefits, and families receiving non-taxable military benefits.
 See the FAQs for Application and Income.

 2Homeschool students and students graduating from a high school not accredited by the Oklahoma State Board of Education or a recognized accrediting agency must also achieve a composite score of 22 or higher on the ACT test taken on a national test date ("residual" ACT test scores do not qualify).